 -

-Install the Filter: The user must obtain and
+Install the Filter: The user obtains and installs

 Set the Plugin Path: The user must tell the HDF5